leo-arch/clifm/README.md

 ![dirs](images/dirs.png)

-* Sort files by name, size or last modification time.
+* Sort files by name, size, atime, btime, ctime, mtime, and version.
+Also supports reverse sorting.

 Because file manager, but also half shell, CLiFM also offers the following features: